Here is a look at the life of Grammy Award-winning artist Michael Jackson.

 His sister, Janet Jackson, is a Grammy award-winning singer and entertainer.

-Began performing at age 5 with four of his five brothers (Marlon, Jermaine, Tito and Jackie), as The Jackson 5.
+Began performing at age 5 with four of his brothers (Marlon, Jermaine, Tito and Jackie), as The Jackson 5.

 1968 - The Jackson 5 is signed by Motown Records.